-- 301. Intermediate Accounting I (3) (F, W) Review of ACCT 201 and an in-depth study of applied accounting theory.
+301. Intermediate Accounting I (3) (F, W) Review of ACCT 201 and an in-depth study of applied accounting theory.
 Includes basic financial statements and international issues.
-(Prerequisites: All Accounting Prerequisites.
-ACCT 201 and 203 with a B- or better.) - 302.
-Intermediate Accounting II (3) (W, Sp) A continuation of ACCT 301 with an emphasis on working capital items, plant assets, equity securities, and stockholders' equity, and related international issues.
-(Prerequisite: All Accounting Prerequisites.
-ACCT 201 and 203 with a B- or better.
-ACCT 301 with a C- or better.) - 312.
-Managerial Accounting (3) (1st, F) Review of ACCT 203 and an in-depth study of managerial information used for decision making.
+(Prerequisites: ACCT 201 with a B- or better, ACCT 231, BUSM 180, BUSM 232, ECON 200.
+Pre- or co-requisite ACCT 203 with a B- or better.)

+302. Intermediate Accounting II (3) (W, S) A continuation of ACCT 301 with an emphasis on working capital items, plant assets, equity securities, and stockholders' equity, and related international issues.
+(Prerequisite: ACCT 301 with a C- or better.)

+312. Managerial Accounting (3) (F, S) Review of ACCT 203 and an in-depth study of managerial information used for decision making.
 Includes international dimensions of managerial accounting.
-(Prerequisites: All Accounting Prerequisites.
-ACCT 201 and 203 with a B- or better.) - 321.
-Federal Tax I (3) (1st, W) Study of federal income tax laws through the preparation of tax returns for U.S. citizens, residents and nonresident aliens.
+(Prerequisites: ACCT 201 and 203 with a B- or better.
+ACCT 231, BUSM 180, BUSM 232, MATH 221, ECON 200.)

+321. Federal Tax I (3) (S) Study of federal income tax laws through the preparation of tax returns for U.S. citizens, residents and nonresident aliens.
 Introduction to international tax treaties.
-(Prerequisite: All Accounting Prerequisites.
-ACCT 201 and 203 with a B- or better.
-ACCT 301 with a C- or better.) - 356.
-Accounting Information Systems (3) (1st, F) An introduction to contemporary accounting systems with an emphasis on accounting cycles and internal controls.
-(Prerequisite: All Accounting Prerequisites.
-ACCT 201 and 203 with a B- or better.
-ACCT 301 with a C- or better.) - 365.
-Auditing (3) (W, Sp) Introduction to U.S. and international generally accepted auditing standards with a focus on financial auditing technology.
+(Prerequisite: ACCT 301 with a C- or better.)

+356. Accounting Information Systems (3) (W, S) An introduction to contemporary accounting systems with an emphasis on accounting cycles and internal controls.
+(Prerequisite: ACCT 301 with a C- or better.)

+365. Auditing (3) (W, S) Introduction to U.S. and international generally accepted auditing standards with a focus on financial auditing technology.
 Auditor's Code of Professional Conduct is emphasized.
-(Prerequisite: All Accounting Prerequisites.
-ACCT 201 and 203 with a B- or better.
-ACCT 301 and 302 with a C- or better.)
+(Prerequisite: ACCT 302 with a C- or better)

 386. Advanced Financial Computing (3) (F, W) Development and enhancement of advanced financial computing skills utilizing spreadsheet applications and other accounting-specific software programs.
-(Prerequisite: All Accounting Prerequisites.
-ACCT 201 and 203 with a B- or better.
-ACCT 301 with a C- or better.)
+(Prerequisite: ACCT 301 with a C- or better.)

-- 390R.
-Special Topics in Accounting (1-3) (Variable) - 399R.
-Internship in Accounting (1-12) (1st, F, W, Sp, Su) Students may receive credit for applied experience in accounting.
+390R.
+Special Topics in Accounting (1-3) (Variable)

+399R.
+Internship in Accounting (1-12) (F, W, S) Students may receive credit for applied experience in accounting.
 Prior approval of the program is necessary.
-All approved programs must include a faculty coordinator and an on-site supervisor. - 400.
-Intermediate Accounting III (3) (Sp) A continuation of Accounting 302 with an emphasis on debt securities, income tax effects, leases, pensions, accounting changes, disclosures, and related international issues.
-(Prerequisites: All Accounting Prerequisites.
-ACCT 201 and 203 with a B- or better.
-ACCT 301 and 302 with a C- or better.
-BUSM 301.) - 440.
-International Accounting and Accounting Research (3) (1st, F, W) Study of international accounting issues, accounting harmonization, and international standards; research skills in accounting regulations and financial reporting.
-(Prerequisite: All Accounting Prerequisites.
-ACCT 201 and 203 with a B- or better.
-ACCT 301 and 302 with a C- or better.
-BUSM 301.) - 495R.
-Independent Study (1-3) (1st, F, W, Sp, S) An opportunity to pursue subjects otherwise not offered by the department.
-Instructor's permission required. - 496R.
-Student Research (1 -3) (1st, F, W, Sp, S) Supervised individual research for students who have been granted a student research and development associateship.
+All approved programs must include a faculty coordinator and an on-site supervisor.

+400. Intermediate Accounting III (3) (F) A continuation of Accounting 302 with an emphasis on debt securities, income tax effects, leases, pensions, accounting changes, disclosures, and related international issues.
+(Prerequisites: ACCT 302 with a C- or better.
+BUSM 301.)

+440. International Accounting and Accounting Research (3) (F, W, S) Study of international accounting issues, accounting harmonization, and international standards; research skills in accounting regulations and financial reporting.
+(Prerequisite: ACCT 302 with a C- or better.
+BUSM 301.)

+495R.
+Independent Study (1-3) (F, W, S) An opportunity to pursue subjects otherwise not offered by the department.
+Instructor's permission required.

+496R.
+Student Research (1 -3) (F, W, S) Supervised individual research for students who have been granted a student research and development associateship.
 (Required for all student Research Associates.)